-- Does the culture support making problems visible (even when one doesn't present a known solution to a known problem)?
+- Does the culture support making problems visible (even when one doesn't present a known solution to a ignored problem)?

 - Does the C-level view their role as "Servant Leadership" (or to be served - how do they draw the management structure; pyramid or tree)?

 Define: Digital Native - see Marc Prensky's papers (he coined the term).

 "Digital Natives.
 Our students today are all 'native speakers' of the digital language of computers, video games and the Internet."

 The first organizational chart was a tree form describing the people and roles of the Erie Railroad with the executives at the bottom.

 If you have been around in the Agile world then you may have heard of the Nokia Test.
 A simple 10 question test of an organization's (or team's) ability (or readness) to become a high performing Scrum team.